AjayNallavelli/todo/README.md

 sources and possibly uninstall any other instances of the AppGyver Scanner.

 You can now use the custom AppGyver Scanner to develop ToDo on Android.

-Install the APP on your IOS device, You will follow [Build setting for IOS](http://docs.appgyver.com/tooling/build-service/build-settings/build-settings-for-ios/) to generate the certificate file and provisioning profile file.
-When you have the `.mobileprovision` and `.p12` files, you can build your `IPA` by [Deploying your app to the cloud](http://docs.appgyver.com/tooling/build-service/build-settings/deploying-to-cloud/).

 ## Distribution